cbourke/ComputerScienceI/hacks/hack3.0/readme.md

     are known to be correct using means other than your program (a calculator, online tool, etc.).

--   Name your program `airDistance.c`, and turn it in via webhandin, making sure that it runs and executes correctly in the grader.
+-   Name your program `dataPlan.c`, and turn it in via webhandin.
+    Make sure that it runs and executes correctly in the grader.

--   Remember to RTM (Read The Manual) on the math library to see which function(s) you may find useful and how to use them.

--   Depending on your compiler/system configuration you *may* need to use the `-lm` flag to link in the math library when compiling.
-For example:

-    `gcc airDistance.c -lm `

-    or in some other systems:

-    `gcc -lm airDistance.c`